Text of TeleFinder Chat from Thursday, July 30, 1998 6 PM PDT.

 Daniel O'Leary: Grin.
 Did you guys see the "Pentium Bug"?

-Donald McHose: I just finished a 30K grant request.. going for
+Donald McHose: I just finished a 30K grant request.. going for the gold.

 Donald McHose: sux?